Inclusion & diversity when outsourcing talent

 Now that you’ve talked the talk, make sure that and you can walk the walk.
 It’s one thing to say that you value diverse talent, but it’s another thing to develop policies within your company to ensure you live by those ideals.
 One of the best workplace policies for attracting diverse candidates is flexibility.
 A flexible work schedule and flexibility for remote work is especially appealing for women and people living in more remote areas.
 Also, for Millenials, work-life balance and company culture are at the top of their priorities list.

-3. Review the wording in your contract job description
+3. Review the wording in your freelance job description

 This one’s a little long, so bear with me here.
 The language in your job description plays a huge part in attracting or deterring diverse candidates.
 Pay attention to this.
 You’ll notice that some of the language you use may be geared more towards a specific demographic of experience level, age or background.